 6. PixelJunk Eden:

 The game also puts you up against hostile creatures.
-The main attractions of this release are its casual gameplay that’s more fun in local co-op mode, beautiful music and simple, yet very creative graphics.
+The main attractions of this release are its casual gameplay that’s more fun in local co-op mode, beautiful music, and simple, yet very creative graphics.
 You get 10 levels in total and there’s an expansion pack available which adds 5 new gardens.

 We hope these games like Little Big Planet are just what you’re looking for.
-You might also want to check out Puppeteer, a platforming title for the PS3, and Createrria for iOS that allows you to create your own levels.
+You might also want to check out Puppeteer, a platforming game for the PS3, and Createrria for iOS that allows you to create your own levels.
 If there’s something we missed out, do share it with us.